Stats & Training

 How to Evolve

-Breed with Pidgeot to get Pidgey eggs easily from the Flying egg group.
+Breed with Pidgeot to get Pidgey eggs easily using 51 partners from the Flying egg group.
 Notable egg moves include Air Cutter, Air Slash, Brave Bird and 6 more.

 Nothing fancy here.
-Pidgeot builds around Nothing for extra utility, Hardy nature for the right stat lean, and a spread EV build EVs.
+Pidgeot builds around Nothing for extra utility, Hardy nature for the right stat lean, and spread EVs.
 Keeneye does its job quietly.

 Best Build